 - You’re a Member of a High-Risk Group.
 That includes people over age 60 and those with underlying health conditions, such as immune system disorders, diabetes, and hypertension.
 The risk of serious or fatal complications of COVID-19 is much higher for these groups.

 - Your Trip Includes a Cruise.
-Most cruise lines have ceased operations through May 2020.
-However, if you’re booked on a cruise later in the year, you should closely monitor developments and seriously consider rebooking for 2021 or later, especially if you’re a member of a high-risk group.
+If you’re booked on a cruise anytime soon, you should closely monitor developments and seriously consider rebooking at a much later date, especially if you’re a member of a high-risk group.
 Communicable diseases spread quickly on cruise ships.

 - You Can Get a Refund for Any Reason.
 If you’re not going to be out money for canceling your planned trip, the calculus is a lot more straightforward.
 You can cancel altogether or rebook several months out.

 - You Have “Cancel for Any Reason” Travel Insurance Coverage.
 Standard travel insurance policies don’t cover cancellations due to concerns about becoming sick.
 They only apply if you’re actually ill.
 More generous policies with “cancel for any reason” riders are a bit more expensive but allow you to cancel without penalty no matter what.
 If you were fortunate enough to purchase such a rider, now is the time to use it.

 - Your Destination or Transit Countries Are Considering Travel Restrictions.
 You don’t want to get stranded in a foreign country due to sudden travel restrictions.
 Check reputable local news sources in your destination and refer to English-language government websites for signs of pending restrictions.